fiblund/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This ia a prod python repository is for backend developers.
-python Code for mtc
+The infra was last modified by Frederik Fibiger-Lundberg